souldern/souldern.github.io/home/announcements/covid-19.md

-## Local Help ##
+## Local Help

-If you need to self-solate and need help with accessing supplies, several villagers have offered to help.
-If you contact us via  the [Form to contact the website](/home/contact-website) we will put you in touch.
+If you need to self-isolate and need help with accessing supplies, several villagers have offered to help.
+If you contact us via the [Form to contact the website](/home/contact-website) or [via email](mailto:website@souldern.org), we will put you in touch.